Laksheeta/Simple-Reflex-Vaccum-Agent/README.md

 It is a comprehend code of simple reflex vaccum agent.

-There is both py and inbpy file uploaded.
+There is both py and ipynb file uploaded.